JoseMCabreraT/Unit18-BookSearchEngine/README.md

 # Unit18-BookSearchEngine

 I refactored a Google Books API search engine to be a GraphQL API built with Apollo Server.
+The app is succesfully set up to use GraphQL queries and mutations to fetch and modify data.

 ## Description